KxSystems/docs/docs/basics/ipc.md

 q)h"";
 ```

 You may consider increasing the size of TCP send/receive buffers on your system to reduce the amount of blocking whilst trying to write into a socket.

+#### Flushing

+Messages can be queued for sending to a remote process through using async messaging.
+kdb+ will queue the serialized message in user space, later writing it to the socket as the remote end drains the message queue.

+One can see how many messages are queued on a handle and their sizes as a dictionary through the command variable [`.z.W`](../ref/dotz.md#zw-handles "handles").

+Sometimes it is useful to send a large number of aysnc messages, but then to block until they have all been sent.
+This can be achieved through using async flush – invoked as `neg[h][]` or `neg[h](::)`.

+If you need confirmation that the remote end has received and processed the async messages, chase them with a sync request,
+e.g. `h""` – the remote end will process the messages on a socket in the order that they are sent.

+#### Broadcast

+Much of the overhead of sending a message via IPC is in serializing the data before sending.
+It is possible to ‘async broadcast’ the same message to multiple handles using the internal [-25!](internal.md#-25x-async-broadcast) function.
+This will serialize the message once and send to all handles to reduce CPU and memory load.

 ### Sync request (get)